 12. INABILITY TO STUDY THE TREND OF EXAM PAST QUESTIONS

 To be sincere, most examiners are not after failing students.
 Ask me why.
 It’s simply because examinations, in the first place, are prepared to test the understanding and the knowledge acquisition level of a student.
-If you failed, it means you were not prepared not because your lecturer wants to fail you.
+If you failed, it is most likely you were not prepared, not because your lecturer wants to fail you.

 Observe the trend of how examinations are set by a particular examiner.
 This will help you to know what is expected by him.
 You will also know exactly what to prepare for.
 However, no student should totally rely on trends of how examinations have been set because there could be a change.

 Many students have a problem with reading further.
 They prefer to stick to what the lecturer gives to them as notes.
 However, the teacher’s notes are not sufficient for outstanding excellence.
 If you rely so much on your lecturer’s notes, without moving further to know more, you might be stuck during exams

 Excellent students go the extra mile to study beyond the notes given in the class.